 An Alzheimer's Association survey revealed that primary care physicians (PCPs) feel under-equipped to manage the increasing AD population1:

-Based on assumptions from a simulated model published in 2017, if additional treatments become available in the future, it is anticipated that there may be some health infrastructure challenges that would need to be addressed.4
+Based on assumptions from a simulated model published in 2017, it is anticipated that there may be some health infrastructure challenges that would need to be addressed.2

 Specialist shortage and long wait times could be a challenge for patients receiving treatment.
-Physician education and training can be tailored to help meet these needs.1,4,5
+Physician education and training can be tailored to help meet these needs.1,2,5

 Access to biomarker testing, such as positron emission tomography (PET) imaging and CSF tests, could become a limiting factor.
 Equipping facilities in advance and drafting plans for increased capacity may help prepare healthcare providers to meet the demand.
-Expanded testing of amyloid beta and tau in CSF administered via lumbar puncture may also help speed the diagnostic process.4,5
+Expanded testing of amyloid beta and tau in CSF obtained via lumbar puncture may also help speed the diagnostic process.2,5